zorael/kameloso/README.md

 There are a few Windows caveats.

-* Web URL lookup, including the web titles and Reddit plugins, may not work out of the box with secure HTTPS connections, due to the default installation of `dlang-requests` not finding the correct libraries.
+* Web URL lookup, including the web titles and Reddit plugins, may not work out of the box with secure HTTPS connections due to the default installation of `dlang-requests` not finding the correct libraries.
 Unsure of how to fix this.
 Normal HTTP access should work fine.
 * Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
 Unsure of how to enable this.
 * Use in Cygwin terminals without compiling the aforementioned `cygwin` build configuration will be unpleasant.
 Normal `cmd` and Powershell consoles are not affected and can be used with any configuration.